toml-lang/toml/README.md

 But why?
 --------

-Because we need a decent human-readable format that maps to a hash and the YAML spec is like 80 pages long and gives me rage.
+Because we need a decent human-readable format that unambiguously maps to a hash table and the YAML spec is like 80 pages long and gives me rage.
 No, JSON doesn't count.
 You know why.

 Oh god, you're right
 --------------------